Interlibrary Loan (ILL) Service

 Titles not found in the Tompkins County Public Library catalog or in the Finger Lakes Library System may be available through out-of-system interlibrary loan.

 Renewals may be requested, but are not guaranteed.
-If you would like to ask for a renewal, you must contact the Library's Adult Reference desk in person or by calling 607-272-4556 at least 3 business days before the due date.
+If you would like to ask for a renewal, you must contact the Library's Reference Desk in person or by phone at 607-272-4556 at least 3 business days before the due date.
 Renewals are not allowed for overdue items.
 Only one renewal per item.

 ILL - OUT-OF-SYSTEM